digitalutsc/arks-service/README.md

 </VirtualHost>
 ````
 5. Reload Apache by running `sudo systemctl reload apache2`
+6. Open another terminal window, run `sudo nano /etc/hosts`, then add `192.168.88.88  ark.drupalvm.test` at the end of the file and save it.
 6. To create the database, visit http://adminer.drupalvm.test/index.php.
 7. Login with the following info to login to manage MYSQL.
 ````